+3) When

-- 1) Type of Allegation All maltreatment
+Type of Allegation

+What Information

-- 2) What Information Name of victim
+Name of victim

-- Name of offender
+Name of offender

-- Type of maltreatment
+Type of maltreatment

-- Services offered or provided to the victim and offender
+Services offered or provided to the victim and offender

-When

-Within ten (10) business days after Central Registry receives the order or after 35 business days have passed and the offender did not request a hearing
+Within ten (10) business days after Central Registry receives the order or after

+35 business days have passed and the offender did not request a hearing
-Form

-CFS-293-N: Notice of Name Placement on Central Registry to Mandated Reporter or CACD-293-N: Notice of Name Placement
+4) Form CFS-293-N: Notice of Name Placement on Central Registry to Mandated

-- on Central Registry to Mandated Reporter as appropriate
+Reporter or CACD-293-N: Notice of Name Placement on Central Registry to

+Mandated Reporter as appropriate

 AA.
+Offender's employer when other children under the care of the offender may be at risk

+Type of Allegation All maltreatment,

+What Information Name of offender

+Type of maltreatment

+3) When Within ten (10) business days after Central Registry receives the order or after may be at risk of maltreatment by the offender

+35 business days have passed and the offender did not request a hearing and only if a supervisor has determined that children under the care of the offender

+4) Form CFS-294-N or CACD-294-N as appropriate

-Offender's employer when other children under the care of the offender may be at risk children under the care of the offender may be at risk of maltreatment by the offender
+BB.
+Entity in charge of offender's volunteer activity when other children under the care of the offender may be at risk only if a supervisor has determined that children under the care of the offender may be at risk of maltreatment by the offender

-- 1) Type of Allegation All maltreatment,

-- 2) What Information Name of offender
+Type of Allegation All maltreatment, What Information Name of offender

-- Type of maltreatment

-- 3) When Within ten (10) business days after Central Registry receives the order or after 35 business days have passed and the offender did not request a hearing and only if a supervisor has determined that
+3) When Within ten (10) business days after Central Registry receives the order or after 35 business days have passed and the offender did not request a hearing and